Skip to main content

 + catch (Exception) {

-+ // any other exception
++ // Any other exception resulting in validation failure

 + return false;